On the Sample Complexity of Learning for Blind Inverse Problems: Proofs

 As only the first $m$ diagonal entries of $\Dv_{\Expect{}{\varsigma_i^2}^\alpha}$ are non-zeros, we can use Lemma~\ref{lemma:approximation_error}, from which we get:

-Our last step is to bound the second term in the sum.
-For this, we can do the same analysis as in the error noise to find an upper bound on this last expression.
-To that end, we define the function
+The last step consists in bounding the second term in the sum.
+For this, we can do the same analysis as used in~\eqref{eq:trick_noise} find an upper bound on this last expression.
+We define the function

 and obtain by standard calculus that the derivative of $f$ is given